Runarok/GeeksForGeeks-solutions/README.md

 - If the `array-subset.py` file is missing, you would need to go to the GeeksforGeeks page for "Array Subset", copy the code, and manually upload it to the `array-subset.py` file in the `Array Subset/` directory.

 These steps can be followed to resolve any missing code files in the repository.

+### Progress Update

+I’m not doing this to create a portfolio or anything like that.
+I just enjoy the feeling of completing something, much like achieving 100% in a game.
+I also enjoy coding and the learning process, and my goal is simply to work through all the problems on GeeksforGeeks, one way or another, while improving along the way.
+I know I won’t get as good as I could if I stress myself out, so I’m focusing on enjoying the journey and learning at my own pace.

+---

+As of **31 JAN 2024**, I decided to update the start of a new section which shows **my progress with all difficulty levels and completion of tagged problems, focusing on gradual improvement over time**.

+---

+**31 JAN 2024 - Completed all Hard tagged Programs**

 > This repository idea was inspired by [iamarghamallick's repository](https://github.com/iamarghamallick), whose solutions you can view [here](https://github.com/iamarghamallick/GeeksforGeeks-Solutions/tree/main).